Data dumps and pig farms; Inside Europe's stress tests

 The European Central Bank’s year-long review of the currency bloc’s largest banks will be a game-changer for the euro zone, either drawing a line under its financial crisis or causing a new one if the scrutiny is deemed insufficient or the holes in banks’ books place too great a burden on indebted states.

-For Wilkinson, co-head of risk and finance at the ECB’s favored stress test consultant, Oliver Wyman, and an engineer by training, there are parallels with testing bridges.
+For Wilkinson, co-head of risk and finance at the ECB’s favoured stress test consultant, Oliver Wyman, and an engineer by training, there are parallels with testing bridges.

 “You look at historic stresses, how much traffic do you expect to go over it based on history ... what are the highest levels of wind you’ve ever experienced,” he said.
 “Then you look at how the bridge has been constructed.
 You’re trying to get to the potential point of failure in the bridge.”